Senegal COVID-19 Information

 - Use of facial covering is required on public transportation, including taxis.

-- The U.S. Embassy in Dakar accepts a limited number of passport and Consular Report of Birth Abroad (CRBA) applications, emergency passport applications and provides notarial services on Mondays and Wednesdays.
+- The U.S. Embassy in Dakar accepts a limited number of passport and Consular Report of Birth Abroad (CRBA) applications, emergency passport applications and provides notarial services.
 Notarial service and passport appointments can be scheduled online here.
 To request an emergency passport or CRBA appointment, please email DakarACS@state.gov.
 All application, fee and documentation requirements apply.
 See the Embassy website for additional details.

 - Entrants to the U.S. Embassy are subject to COVID-related rules and precautions.
 If you do not feel well, please wait to request an appointment.